quasarframework/app-extension-apollo/README.md

 ## Prompts

 You will be prompted to enter the URI of your GraphQL endpoint.
-You can skip this and instead provide the URI using an env variable when running quasar:
+You can skip this and instead provide the URI using an env variable when running Quasar:

 ```sh
 GRAPHQL_URI=https://prod.example.com/graphql quasar build